 Your browser’s incognito mode can only do so much to protect your privacy.
 At any point, your data, like browsing history, are accessible to third parties.
 They could target you with ads based on how you behave online, which can be cumbersome.

-By using a VPN service, your IP address is well hidden from your ISP and pretty much everyone.
-Once it is up and running, they won’t have the capacity to record and collect your data.
+Using a VPN service, your IP address is well hidden from your ISP and everyone.
+Once it is up and running, they won’t be able to record and collect your data.

 This also works when using public WiFi, which is more vulnerable to security breaches than a residential internet connection.

 ISPs having access to your IP address are not the only threat to data privacy.
 Your apps also pose a potential risk.